 - Guillain-Barré syndrome

-The nasal spray option from previous years won't be an option for the 2017-2018 flu season, much to the chagrin of needle-phobes and children, as it has proven to be less effective.
+The nasal spray vaccine was not an option for several flu seasons, much to the chagrin of needle-phobes and children, as it was proven to be less effective.

 3. A good mood may make the shot more effective.